EwenMR/JEMARO-ARP-/ARP/Assignment3/README.md

 ## window.c

 The `window.c` creates the graphical user interface of the game.
 Using the ncurses library, a main game window with the drone, the obstacles and the targets was made above a smaller window with the position of the drone.
-The file receives and sends the appropriate data through pipes.
+The file receives the drone, target and obstalce positions and sends the updated data through pipes.
 Once again signal handling is taken care of as to send a signal to the watchdog.

 ## obstacle.c
 The role of the `obstacle.c` file is to create and manage the random spawning of the obstacle positions.
 The file reads the drone position as to not create an obstacle too close to the drone to avoid any unwanted behaviour.
-The obstacles' positions are sent via pipes.
+The obstacles file is made into a socket client that sends its positions via sockets to an external server from another gorup.
 The signal handling is done as to send a signal to the watchdog as the previous processes.

 ## target.c
 The `target.c` file creates the random target positions as long as they are not within a certain threshold of the drone's position.
-It also checks whether the target has been reached by the drone.
+Like the obstacles file the targets file is a socket client that sends its positions to an external socket server using sockets.
 Along the other processes the signal handling is done such that the signal is sent to the watchdog.